 Filmed in West London at a slightly tatty and run down storage facility, Storage 24 has one of the most ludicrous of plot lines of our top 5.
 Not only does a military plane crash into London, leaving its highly classified contents strewn across the capital, but it was also carrying a highly dangerous alien.
 Needless to say, the nasty alien ends up inside a 24-hour storage facility with a number of the customers and staff.
 As the alien gradually kills the customers, the survivors are torn between escape or leaving a scathing review of the facility on Feefo.
 This film only reached number 2 on our list because it's set in London and the alien manages to disembowel and consume the majority of the cast, who deserve nothing better after such poor acting.

 1) Silence of the Lambs

-After 4 terrible films set in their entirety in self storage facilities, we have our number 1 which features a brief, but forever classic movie scene set in a storage unit.
+After four terrible films set in their entirety in self-storage facilities, we have our number one which features a brief, but forever classic movie scene set in a storage unit.

 Yes, folks, we think the 1991 film Silence of the Lambs contains the best moment set in a self-storage facility in the movies.

-Unfortunately, the movies have not been kind to the self storage industry, and it's probably the right moment to point out that in the UK at least, most reputable, modern storage companies, have rules that prevent these sort of events from ever happening.
-Obviously, they don't have laws that prevent an alien escaping from a crashed aircraft, but self storage facility staff do keep a close eye on what items are being put into storage units and spaces.
-For more information on the list of banned items in UK self storage, please check out www.loknstore.co.uk/FAQs
+Unfortunately, the movies have not been kind to the self-storage industry.
+It's probably the right moment to point out that in the UK at least, most reputable, modern storage companies, have rules that prevent these sort of events from ever happening.
+Obviously, they don't have laws that prevent an alien escaping from a crashed aircraft.
+However, self-storage facility staff do keep a close eye on what items are being put into storage units and spaces.
+For more information on the list of banned items in UK self-storage, please check out www.loknstore.co.uk/FAQs